VODAN-Development/Thinx/FAQ.md

 - RDF: `Ahmed -> is a -> Victim`, `Ahmed -> has age -> 25`, `Ahmed -> has nationality -> Syrian`

 **Why it matters:**
-- ✅ Better for complex relationships (victim → incident → trafficker → location)
+- Better for complex relationships (victim → incident → trafficker → location)
-- ✅ Enables powerful queries (find all victims who crossed border X)
+- Enables powerful queries (find all victims who crossed border X)
-- ✅ Standard format for research data sharing
+- Standard format for research data sharing

-**Do I need to understand RDF?** No!
-Thinx handles it automatically.
+**Do I need to understand RDF?** No. Thinx handles it automatically.

 ---